-Ideas for making excursions to museums and historical sites more engaging for your grandchildren.
+Ideas for making excursions to museums and historical sites more engaging for your children.

 1. Realize that you may need to spend just a short time in each area.
 If your child seems interested stay longer, if not move on quickly.